Different Types Of Mental Health Careers

 Family nurse practitioners typically provide health care for the entire unit.
 From giving regular checkups to assessing mental health issues, FNPs care for the whole family.
 FNPs ask questions about mental wellness in addition to evaluating physical wellness.
 If you’re a family nurse practitioner and you see the entire family, you can play a role in monitoring the familial dynamics and mental health as a whole.

-Certified peer specialists or peer-to-peer support
+Certified peer specialist: Providing peer-to-peer support

 Sometimes it’s nice to speak to someone who isn’t a clinician to get mental health support.
 That’s the idea behind a peer support role.

-A peer support specialist typically has lived experience with mental health conditions.
 A peer support worker can provide a shoulder to lean on during hard times.
 Peer support workers have a vital role in the sense that they understand what it’s like from lived experience to have a mental illness and can guide people in this position to help them maintain support systems.

 They may have a sense of empathy and understanding towards the people they work with and can touch lives uniquely because of what they’ve been through.
 Knowing that you’re not alone can be invaluable.
 Sometimes you need someone who has been through a similar experience to guide you or listen to your concerns.
 A peer support specialist normally has keen listening skills that enable them to genuinely hear you and offer advice, empathy, tools, and support.